intarchboard/draft-iab-rfc4052bis/draft-krishnan-iab-rfc4052bis.md

 polices and should be open to everyone for inputs and contributions, e.g., input discussion in specific working group in the IETF.

+In case of liaison statements sent to IAB from other SDO for research topic consultation, IAB can choose to forward them to IRTF research group.
+The IRTF chair as a member of IAB can work with IAB, specific IRTF research group chair to decide whether the response liaison statement is needed.
+Procedures for responding to liaison statements is similar to one discussed in
+{{?I-D.iab-rfc4053bis}}.
+Note that IRTF as closely related organization of IETF, should not send liaison statement proactively.
+All the working documents and RFCs from IRTF are freely available to everyone without the need for a formal liaison relationship.

 # Summary of IETF Liaison Manager Responsibilities

 The main responsibility of the liaison manager is to ensure good and formally